digitalemil/pita/README.md

 ![](https://github.com/digitalemil/pita/blob/main/app/public/images/pita256.png)

-# Welcome to Pita\!
+# Welcome to Pita!

 # Ever wanted to run an app like a pro but for (nearly) free?

-Disclaimer: Screenshots of free tiers are taken in August 2024\.
+Disclaimer: Screenshots of free tiers are taken in August 2024.
 Check for changes before deploying.
 Author of this repo is not responsible for any costs occurring through using any of the material in this repo.
 The document solely describes the author’s experience with free cloud offerings.

 Why the name Pita?
 That’s a longer discussion.
 For now just so much: I love sourdough, and the fact I recently migrated this app from node ton bun has nothing to do with it.

 Anyway, over the last past years I gained quite a bit of experience with architecting, developing, running and managing lightly used applications basically for free.
 By "lightly used" I'm referring to the amount of work like transactions or HTTP requests they serve and by "free" I mean for a handful of cents per day max.
 While the applications are not used heavily they don't want to compromise on professionalism.
 They deserve proper ci/cd, observability and most importantly high availability and resilience.

 Nowadays it all starts with data, right?
 So we can't compromise on our data-layer.
 Therefor I choose CockroachDB and luckily there is a free tier available: https://cockroachlabs.cloud/signup
-As you can see: No credit card required and for zero dollars you can roughly execute 10 SQL queries/s 24 by 7\.
-Great\!
+As you can see: No credit card required and for zero dollars you can roughly execute 10 SQL queries/s 24 by 7.
+Great!
 Love it.
 Way more than most of my light apps need and the distributed nature of CockroachDB guarantees the high-availability and resilience of my data layer.
-Also pretty cool to have a RDBMS always available with a SQL-shell ready waiting for you if you quickly want to test a query\!
+Also pretty cool to have a RDBMS always available with a SQL-shell ready waiting for you if you quickly want to test a query!
 Data-layer?
 Solved.

 ---